andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

 * Price per unit: Cheaper is better, as long as the fun-factor is maintained.
 * Development time: Quicker is better.
 There aren't many fun-project-hours in a given month.
-* Availablity of equipment: If it needs a lathe, a 3D printer or an underground network of tunnels, it's out.
+* Availability of equipment: If it needs a lathe, a 3D printer or an underground network of tunnels, it's out.

 ## Arduino approach
 | Cost | Thing |